martysweet/alexa-tv-remote/README.md

 so we will rename our certificates to meet those file names.

 ```
+$ cd rpi
 $ mv 68be1a2be9-certificate.pem.crt client.crt
 $ mv 68be1a2be9-private.pem.key private.pem.key
 ```

 We will be using those certificates shortly.
-Back in the AWS Console, click the 'Attach a Policy' button and select the `alexa-tv-remote` policy which the CloudFormation template created earlier.
+Back in the AWS Console, click on the 'Active' button then click the 'Attach a Policy' button and select the `alexa-tv-remote-....` policy which the CloudFormation template created earlier.
 Click the 'Done' button once selected.

 ![IOT Select Policy](screenshots/iot-select-policy.png)